FixRM/D365Extensions/README.md

 Set of extension methods for Microsoft.Xrm.Sdk.IPluginExecutionContext base class.
 Most of this helpers are shortcuts for existing properties but provides additional checks or type casts.
 Unlike Entity class extensions most of the following extensions are not exception safe!
 It is done so because you most likely want to get an error if plugin is registered for a wrong message or you have a typo in parameter name.

 ## [CodeActivityContext Extensions](../../wiki/CodeActivityContext-Extensions)
 Set of extension methods for System.Activities.CodeActivityContext base class.
-Short cut methods for getting D365 related services from workflow execution context.
+Shortcut methods for getting D365 related services from workflow execution context.

 ## [IServiceProvider Extensions](../../wiki/IServiceProvider-Extensions)
 Set of extension methods for Microsoft.Xrm.Sdk.IServiceProvider base class.
 Just shortcut methods to save you few lines of code during plugin development.